Huntsekkern/Javass/README.md

 Create a Jass (Swiss card game) game using Java.

 ### Launch the game
-The files are those of the Eclipse project, it is thus recommend to open the workspace in Eclipse To start the game, first run RemoteMain, then run LocalMain.
+The files are those of the Eclipse project, it is thus recommended to open the workspace in Eclipse.
+To start the game, first run RemoteMain, then run LocalMain.
 This will instantiate two instances of the game for two players to play.